A Day Trip to Bonifacio Corsica

 Our rental “car”

-It’s more of a pocket-sized, “isn’t that adorable” kind of car than an actual car.
-And it was touch and go as to whether we could get our luggage loaded into what passed for a trunk (and remember, we’re only traveling with carry-ons…what do people with real luggage do with this car?).
+And it was touch and go as to whether we could get our luggage loaded into what passed for a trunk.
+And remember, we’re only traveling with carry-ons…what do people with real luggage do with this car?

-But no such luck.
-When we inquire at the hotel what time we should leave for a 10:00am ferry, the front desk clerk says it will take us about 90 minutes since the road to get there is of the windy, mountain variety.
+When we inquire at the hotel what time we should leave for a 10:20am ferry, the front desk clerk says it will take about 90 minutes.
+Apparently, the road to get there is of the windy, mountain variety.

 So much for sleeping in.